 Take a quick look at the people following you and make sure you follow back anyone who is relevant to your industry or tweeting about something you are interested in.
 This helps solidify your relationships on Twitter.
 In fact, your ‘one reply’ tweet for the day could be a welcome tweet to someone who just followed you!

+Learning how to tweet can be daunting.
 You don’t have to have copious amounts of free time to engage on Twitter.
 Follow these five steps daily and watch your engagement grow on Twitter.
 It’s amazing what conversations can stem just from following new people and responding to a couple of tweets.

 – Marji J. Sherman